emilebosch/codeassignment1/README.md

-#Case

 ##Backstory
-OMG!
+**OMG!
 YES!
 YOU GOT A NEW JOB AS A CONSULTANT AT OVCHIPCARD BV.
-WOOH!
+WOOH!**

 Your single sole purpose in life as the new developer is to make the transaction log processor!!
 You are very proud of this.
 Everyday people swipe their cards, and the OV gates to gain access.
 The OV gate, is basically a computer, so it writes a little log entry to a csv file.

-This CSV file needs to be uploaded every night for batch processing to an **OVtransaction REST API**.
+This CSV file needs to be uploaded every night for batch processing to an `OVtransaction REST API`.

 It needs to be as quickly as possible, as efficient as possible, and as stable as possible.